sfigg/commercialization-public/docset/manufacture/desktop/available-language-packs-for-windows.md

 LIPs must be installed to the operating system that they support.
 Windows 10 LIPs cannot be used on Windows 8.1; similarly, Windows 8.1 LIPs cannot be used on Windows 10.

-OEMs and system builders with Microsoft Software License Terms can get the LIPs from the [Microsoft OEM](http://go.microsoft.com/fwlink/?LinkId=131359) site and [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).
+OEMs and system builders with Microsoft Software License Terms can get language packs and LIPs from the [Microsoft OEM](http://go.microsoft.com/fwlink/?LinkId=131359) site and [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).

 For a complete list of supported languages and locales, see [Locale Identifier Constants and Strings](https://msdn.microsoft.com/en-us/library/dd318693(v=vs.85).aspx).